 They should be careful to avoid added sugars.
 Fruits contain sugar, but they also provide fiber and other nutrients.
 For this reason, a person can include a limited amount of fruit in their diet.

-The glycemic index (GI) is a useful tool for measuring types of carbs and for choosing those that are healthful.
-It is based on how quickly sugar from food will enter the bloodstream.
+The glycemic index (GI) is a useful tool for measuring types of carbohydrates and for choosing those that are healthful.
+It is based on how quickly sugar from food will enter the person’s bloodstream.

-People with diabetes need to take care how much carbohydrate, and especially added sugar, they consume.
+People with diabetes need to be mindful of their carb, and especially added sugar, intake.

 However, a food that contains carbs or sugar is not always bad.
-Fruits contain natural sugars, and whole grains are high in carbs, but they also provide fiber and other nutrients.
-These make them suitable, in moderation, for a person on a prediabetes diet.
+For example, fruits contain natural sugars, and whole grains are high in carbs, but they also provide fiber and other nutrients.
+This makes them suitable, in moderation, for a person who is following a prediabetes diet.

 The GI is an index, or list, of foods.
 It ranks foods according to the rate at which they affect blood sugar levels.
 The highest score is 100, and the lowest is 0.

-It does not measure amounts of anything, but it compares the ways food cause sugar levels to rise in the blood, with 100 being the top level.
+It does not measure amounts of anything, but it compares the ways that foods cause sugar levels to rise in the blood, with 100 being the top level.

 Some foods that cause blood sugar to spike exceptionally high may have a value above 100.
-According to the Oregon State University, russet potatoes score 111 on the GI.
+For example, russet potatoes score 111 on the GI.